 Hasbro has been around for nearly a century, and their products have touched just about all of us at some point in time.
 Mr. Potato Head is a household name, and G.I.
 Joes have become synonymous what for boys play with instead of Barbies (though I distinctly remember never playing with either).
 Some of Hasbro's board games, such as Monopoly, can take more time to complete than modern first-person shooters, and since their acquisition of Wizards of the Coast, the company lays claim to our Pokemon, Dungeons & Dragons, and Magic: The Gathering-related memories as well.
+Now the toy giant is expanding into the mobile game development space by purchasing a 70% stake in Backflip Studios for $112 million.
 Read More

 In a not too surprising move, toy maker Hasbro has sued ASUS, claiming that the Transformer Prime tablet's name infringes trademarks related to Optimus Prime and Transformers children's toys.